NBISweden/workshop-reproducible-research/docs/git.md

 ```

 !!! tip
-    You can create and checkout a new branch in one line with `git checkout -b branch_name`.
+    You can create and checkout a new branch in one line with `git checkout -b branch_name`

 Let's add some changes to our new branch!
 We'll use this to try out a different set of parameters on the sequence alignment step of the case study project.